 - The chapter Derivative of t2 proves that the derivative of t2 is 2t.

-- Chapter 4 is Integrating Linear Functions - this is done by shading and finding the area and then using the antiderivative (fundamental theorem of integral calculus).
+- Chapter 4 is Integrating Linear Functions.
+This is done by shading and finding the area, and then using the antiderivative (the fundamental theorem of integral calculus).

 - Chapter 5 - Differential Equations is about finding a function when its derivative is a linear function.
 It also has a few lessons on electrical circuits in the end.